 What makes a digital signature different?

-Digital signatures involve encryption and certificates.
-When you apply a digital signature, the software creates a unique "fingerprint" of the document using something called a hash function.
-This fingerprint gets encrypted with your private key and attached to the document.
+Encryption.
+Certificates.
+That's the short answer.
+The longer version: when you apply a digital signature, the software runs the document through a hash function.
+Produces a unique fingerprint.
+That fingerprint gets encrypted using your private key and attached to the file.

 When does the difference actually matter?